 A bursary is available for students aged 20 and over for childcare costs (with an Ofsted registered provider).
-For either, please contact the Student Finance team who will be able to provide further advice.
+For advice on either option please contact the Student Finance team.

 Students aged between 19 and 23 can apply for financial support to help with travel, trips and exceptional material needs.
 Awards are made based on individual circumstances.

 A loans bursary fund is available to help vulnerable and disadvantaged learners who are funding their learning with a loan.
 It is particularly aimed at students with learning difficulties or disabilities and parents who need help with childcare.